momin-riyadh/learn-frontend/development/README.md

 All the required assets for this project are in the `/assets` folder.
 The assets are already exported for the correct screen size and optimized.
 Some images are reusable at multiple screen sizes.
 So if you don't see an image in a specific folder, it will typically be in another folder for that page.

 The design system in the design file will give you more information about the various colors, fonts, and styles used in this project.

-We've prepared the challenge to let you choose your approach.
-We have separate `.html` files for all pages and products that include the content.
-However, if you prefer to practice a more JS-heavy approach, you could choose to use the local `data.json` and a library/framework like React, Vue, Angular, etc.

-Feel free to edit the JSON structure however you like.
-If you want to practice working with a professional image hosting service, you could upload the images to a free [Cloudinary](https://cloudinary.com/) account and use their URLs instead of relative paths.

 ## Building your project